tnieuwe/getting_cleaning_data_proj/code_book.md

     + WALKING_UPSTAIRS

-The codebook is the same as above, but for each individual in each activity we took the average of their value, for example, tBodyAcc-std()-X is the average standard deviation time domain body acceleration signals for the X axis of the given sample individual and activity.
+The codebook for `tidy_data.txt` is the same as above, but for each individual in each activity we took the average of their value, for example, tBodyAcc-std()-X is the average standard deviation time domain body acceleration signals for the X axis of the given sample individual and activity.
 Therefore any value is the average of that value for the individual and activity.